 • You receive Income-based Jobseeker’s Allowance (not Contribution-based)

 • You receive Income-based Employment and Support Allowance (not Contribution-based)

 • You are entitled to, or named on, a valid NHS tax credit exemption certificate

 • You are named on a valid NHS certificate for full help with health costs (HC2)

-Any questions or queries please email us for friendly, professional advice and help to firstname.lastname@example.org or you can contact your local branch.
+Any questions or queries please email your local practice for friendly, professional advice.

 EYE TEST AVAILABLE TODAY AT YOUR NEAREST STORE